cyantist01/python_autobot/README.md

 > Fallback row‑movement detection – detects new rounds even if the image trigger fails.

-> Dual‑trigger system ensures no round is missed.

 > Automated Betting

 > Martingale‑style progression with configurable base bet, max bet, and chip denominations (5,10,20,50).